carlosbc24/knime2model_MD4DSP/README.md

 - **`logs/`**: contains the logs of the project.

-- **`mapping/`**: contains the Python scripts to parse and export data from a KNIME workflow to a json file and from a json file to a MD4DSP workflow.
+- **`mapping_with_templates/`**: contains the Python scripts to parse and export data from a KNIME workflow to a json file and from a json file to a MD4DSP workflow

 - **`parsed_json_workflows/`**: contains the json data from the parsed input KNIME workflows.